jeremie-gauthier/shell/README.md

-# 42sh
+# shell
-Recoding a complete shell in C
+Recoding a POSIX Shell in C & Rust